shariewang/sp18-hw4/ANSWERS.md

 ## Questions

-1. What is the difference between `new` and `create` for a model?
+1. What is the difference between `new` and `create` for a model? new creates an object with default values, while with create, you can create an object by passing in the appropriate parameters.

-2. What command followed after with `Cat.new` will emulate the same behavior as `Cat.create`?
+2. What command followed after with `Cat.new` will emulate the same behavior as `Cat.create`? save

-3. What is the default integer column that exists on every table but we did NOT define?
+3. What is the default integer column that exists on every table but we did NOT define? id
 4. What single line of ruby code can insert a cat with the name "Kira" in the database?
+Cat.create("Kira")
 5. How did you like this homework in comparison with the previous homeworks?
+I liked it more because it involved building out multiple parts of a system